 4. Women have observed that they are unable to sing in a hiigher range of vocal notes during the third trimester due to the drastic shift is the pelvis, chest and back (postural changes) which affects the support mechanism of the pregnant woman’s body completely.

-5. As pregnancy swelling goes, the nose is also affected causing a prevention of resonance through it and
+5. As pregnancy swelling goes, the nose is also affected causing a prevention of resonance through it and into the sinus.
+This also results in a deeper vocal tone.

 6. Swelling of vocal cords (edema) cause heaviness in vocal folds that alter the range of notes.
 Women lose top notes and gain notes at the bottom which cause the husky-deep vocals.